Class Rank

 GPA (Unweighted / Weighted)

-GPA (Grade Point Average) is a summary of a student's overall academic performance, typically on a 4.0 scale in the US system — with 'unweighted' counting all courses equally and 'weighted' adding bonus points for Honors, AP, or IB courses.
+GPA (Grade Point Average) summarizes academic performance on a 4.0 scale.
+'Unweighted' counts all courses equally.
+'Weighted' adds bonus points for Honors, AP, or IB courses.

 Academic Transcript

-An academic transcript is an official record from a high school listing every course a student has taken, the grade earned in each, and the overall GPA or class rank — submitted to US colleges through the Common App as the foundational document of an application.
+An academic transcript is an official record from a high school listing every course a student has taken, the grade earned in each, and the overall GPA or class rank.
+It is submitted to US colleges through the Common App as the foundational document of an application.